 The Catalog is the staging area for possible web applications that you can choose to add to your subscription.
 The catalog requires manual triaging to know which entries are truly web applications that should be scanned with WAS.
 Catalog entries are processed from completed maps, WAS scans and vulnerability scans in your account.

-We provide three methods for adding data in the catalog.
-The links that you see in the catalog may have links for web applications (and APIs) that you may want to scan with WAS.
+You can get the data in the catalog in three ways.
 The source of catalog entries are VM maps, VM scans and WAS scans.
+The data that you see in the catalog may have links for web applications (and APIs) that you may want to scan with WAS.

 1) VM scans in the same subscriptions - Select Update above the catalog list to add data discovered in the most recent VM scan results within your account.
 We fetch the data from specifically, QIDs 86000 and 86001 ("Web Server Version" and "SSL Web Server Version") to populate the catalog.
 When you click the "Update" button from the WAS catalog, the data in those QIDs are pulled in as catalog entries.

 2) VM maps in the same subscription - Go to the Web Applications > Maps tab and select "Process Results" to process the latest map results within your account.
 Maps do not have QIDs, but include a list of open ports.
 When a map is processed, the open port data is used to create catalog entries for the ports that are specified under the "Configure" button.